lski/webpack-babel-typescript-react-template/Readme.md

 An alternative to [Create React App (CRA)](https://facebook.github.io/create-react-app/) it is designed for internal use, but available for others to use.

-___NB:__ The project deliberately doesnt include a styling solution, as many porjects require different use cases, instead it relies on the style tag in React._
+___NB:__ The project deliberately doesnt include a styling solution, as many projects require different use cases, instead it relies on the style tag in React._

 ### Public folder for assests